How to brew pu erh tea

 For new pu erh adventurers, it’s easy to feel lost when you’re brewing your own pu erh tea.
 Read this guide to learn about the philosophy behind tea preparation.
 Discover about the different brewing tools and methods.
 Absorb expert knowledge and build your intuition.
 Then use it to your advantage to enjoy and navigate through every tea session.

-Yet, even an artist needs some guidance in the beginning of their journey.
+That said, even an artist needs some guidance in the beginning of their journey.
 In this article, we aim to help you build your intuition to get the most out of your tea experience.

 Tea can be made in a simple mug or teapot.
 Ideally you want to combine the mug or teapot with a strainer, so it’s easy to filter out the leaves.
 It’s also possible not to remove the leaves at all, and steep your tea the ‘grandpa’ way.
 We’ll explain more about this method later in this article.